 As a Celebrant, I have that little bit of magic in my heart that enables me to build a relationship of trust and confidence with my clients.

 Our relationship grows into a place where creating your personal Wedding Ceremony comes naturally, which is what makes each Ceremony unique and personal.

 As the relationship grows, it allows me to have a special insight into your lives.
 I learn about your sense of humour, your personality and your story.
 Any special memories the couple have also help to build their unique and personalised Wedding Ceremony.

 And that is how I personalise your Ceremony.

 Why use a Celebrant?

-Using a Celebrant for your Ceremony means you get a personalised Ceremony unique to you.
+Using a Celebrant for your Wedding Ceremony means you get a personalised Ceremony unique to you.

-A ceremony can be held in any location you desire and has no restrictions, which helps with personalising the Ceremony exactly the way you want it to be.
+A ceremony can be held in any location you desire and has no restrictions, which helps with personalising your Wedding Ceremony exactly the way you want it to be.